 How do we keep the world safe in a nuclear age?

-The readings introduce students to the history of nuclear weapons and the concept of deterrence.
-Students will examine some of the arguments for and against nuclear weapons and then look at three challenges: (1) the leftover arsenals of the Cold War, (2) proliferation, and (3) the threat of nuclear terrorism.
+Today, the world faces many difficult challenges.
+Climate change, terrorism, and humanitarian crises crowd the headlines of the newspapers.
+Perhaps no international issue seems more overwhelming than nuclear weapons.
+The Challenge of Nuclear Weapons gives students the tools they need to consider the questions that surround the future of nuclear weapons.
+Part I introduces students to the history of nuclear weapons and the concept of deterrence.
+Part II examines some of the arguments for and against nuclear weapons, and then looks at three challenges: the leftover arsenals of the Cold War, proliferation, and the threat of nuclear terrorism.

 Fifteen MinutesStudents stage a fictional depiction of presidential decision making during the minutes before a potential nuclear attack.

-Role-Playing the Three OptionsWorking cooperatively to present different policy options for the United States to an undecided group of senators, students are able to clarify and evaluate alternative policies concerning nuclear weapons.
+The Options Role PlayWorking cooperatively to present different policy options to an undecided group of senators, students clarify and evaluate alternative U.S. policies for nuclear weapons.

 Additional reference material for added context and support.